GLOBAL MARKETS-Stocks rally on vaccine hopes, crude oil gains

 * Simmering U.S.-Sino tensions remain a concern

-NEW YORK/LONDON, July 15 (Reuters) - World shares strode to four-month highs on Wednesday as hopes for a coronavirus vaccine offset rising U.S.-China tensions and helped lift the euro and oil prices.
+NEW YORK, July 15 (Reuters) - World shares strode to four-month highs on Wednesday as hopes for a coronavirus vaccine helped lift the euro and oil prices offset rising U.S.-China tensions.

-Asian markets were choppy after more barbs between Beijing and Washington over Hong Kong, but gains of almost 2% in European bourses and Wall Street’s advance pushed aside concerns about the still growing number of COVID cases.
+Asian markets were choppy after more barbs between Beijing and Washington over Hong Kong, but gains of almost 2% in European bourses and Wall Street’s advance led investors to set aside concerns about the growing number of COVID cases.

 U.S. Treasury yields rose and the yield curve steepened, indicating a wider spread between long- and short-term interest rates, as hopes for a vaccine boosted risk appetite and upbeat economic data released on Wednesday added to the optimism.